-However, what if the U.S. Government simply decided that the debt was too high, and simply stop paying interest on Treasury bills, notes and bonds?
+The second scenario would occur if the U.S. Government simply decided that its debt was too high, and simply stopped paying interest on Treasury bills, notes and bonds.
 In that case, the value of Treasuries on the secondary market would plummet.
 Anyone trying to sell a Treasury would have to deeply discount it.
-The Federal Government could no longer sell Treasuries in its auction, so the government would no longer be able to borrow to pay its bills.
-In other words, any default on Treasuries would have the same impact as the debt ceiling crisis.
+The Federal Government could no longer sell Treasuries in its auctions, so the government would no longer be able to borrow to pay its bills.
+In other words, any default on Treasuries would have the same impact as one resulting from a debt ceiling crisis.

 Even the Threat of a Debt Default Is Bad:

 To give you an idea of just how bad a lower credit rating could be, in April 2011 S&P only lowered its outlook on the U.S. debt from "stable" to "negative."
-The Dow dropped 200 points and gold gained $10 an ounce in response.
+As a result, the Dow immediately dropped 200 points and gold gained $10 an ounce.

 How Would a Debt Default Impact Business?: